xcore/sc_multi_uart/doc/example_applications.rst

     * r - reconfigure UART for a different baud rate
     * g - upload a file via console option; the uploaded file should be of size < 1024 characters and crc_appender application should be run on the file prior to file upload (see :ref:`sec_crc_appender_usage`)
     * p - this option prints previously uploaded file via get option on to the console; at the end, it displays timing consumed (in milliseconds) to upload a file and transmit back the same file to console
+    * b - pipe file on all uart channels.
     * h - displays user menu

     At any instance ``Esc`` key can be pressed to revert back to user menu.